Wing Commander: Armada: Armada

 This is the main game type featured in Armada, available both in single-player (player vs. computer) and multiplayer (player vs. player).
 Armada is a strategy driven game type taking place in a randomly generated sector of space which is depicted in the game's main screen: dots indicate star systems connected through one or more line representing the available space lanes for starships.
 The players choose a side (Confederation or Kilrathi) to play with and begin with their forces placed on the opposite sides of the sector.

 Since both sides start with a carrier and a complement of two light fighters, players can build mines on the planets they visit to gather resources with which to build shipyards for more fighters or fortresses to defend specific planets.
 Action takes place in turns.
 During their turns, players can move their ships or build mines/shipyards/fortresses, while the other player waits.
 The game ends when one player is able to locate the opponent's carrier and attack it with heavy fighters: if the assault is successful a cinematic of the carrier blowing up is displayed and the game ends.

 Campaign

 The "Campaign" mode is very much like the "Armada" game type and consists of 11 scenarios played following the same rules as "Armada".
 To progress to the next level, one of the two sides must be defeated by destroying its carrier.
 At the end of the last level, depending on the points gathered during all the matches, one side is the overall winner and a cinematic of either Earth or Kilrah blowing up is shown.
 The "Campaign" can be played both in single-player and multiplayer.

 Reception

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "if you've been looking to play - with or against a friend - a title worth owning, wait for Wing Commander 3".

+James V. Trunzo reviewed Wing Commander Armada in White Wolf Inphobia #54 (April, 1995), rating it a 4 out of 5 and stated that "Wing Commander Armada gives you the best of all worlds.
+Whether you simply want to do a little one-on-one dog fighting or put an end to the Kilrathi/Terran war once and for all, you can do it with this game."